joshwadle/My-solutions-to-precourse/Chapter_5_Probability/assignments/assignment_2_conditional_proba.md

 ### 3. Medical study and some code

-A medical study is looking at a test to detect disease that impacts 1 individual in 10 000.
+A medical study is looking at a test to detect disease that impacts 1 individual in 10.
 The data collected has shown that
 - when a patient has the disease, the test is positive in 90% of the cases
 - when a patient does not have the disease, the test is positive in 1% of the cases.

 If the test is positive, what is the probability that the patient as that disease?
+What if it is a rare disease, that impacts 1 in 10 000 individuals?

 Extra credit: How about if the test is negative?

   YOUR ANSWER: